NVIDIA/cloud-native-stack/Playbooks/readme.md

 - Initialize Helm with service account
 - Install the NVIDIA GPU Operator

-### Validate EGX DIY Stack
+### Validate EGX Platform

-The Ansible EGX DIY Node Stack validation playbook will do the following:
+The Ansible EGX Platform validation playbook will do the following:

 - Validate if Kubernetes cluster is up
 - Check if node is up and running